clij/clij-docs/reference.md

 ## CLIJ_convertUInt16

 Convert the input image to a unsigned integer image with 16 bits per pixel.
 Pixel values are copied as they are.
-Use multiplyImageWithScalar in order to scalepixel values when reducing bit-depth to prevent cuting-off intensity ranges.
+Use multiplyImageWithScalar in order to scalepixel values when reducing bit-depth to prevent cutting-off intensity ranges.
 The target image should not exist with a different type before this method is called.